EducloudAI/AI-Integration-Framework/docs/meta-framework/README.md

 ---

 ## ⭐ 5.
 Key Insight

-The AI Integration Framework is not just a framework, it is a **meta‑framework** that defines how AI frameworks should be structured.
+The AI Integration Framework is not just a framework; it is a **meta framework** that defines how AI frameworks are structured.

 This makes it:

 - universal